TomasKorbar/srv_article/article.md

 There is one case where postfix selection of SRV records differs from the algorithm described in [RFC 2782](https://www.ietf.org/rfc/rfc2782.txt) and that is when zero weight is encountered.
-[RFC 2782](https://www.ietf.org/rfc/rfc2782.txt) states that such records should be picked first, but Postfix handles them simply as records with the lowest weights, e.g. they will be the least often selected ones.
+[RFC 2782](https://www.ietf.org/rfc/rfc2782.txt) states that such records should be picked first, but Postfix handles them simply as records with the lowest weights, which means they will be the least often selected ones.

 In practice, this means that if you have two servers and one is 3 times as powerful as the other one, then you should give the first weight of value 3 times higher than the other one.
 This ensures the more powerful server will receive ~75% of client requests and the other one ~25%.